Laser Printing Options Updated

 Free Trial: 14 days (as part of the Maxon One bundle)

-Student Discount Price: Maxon One bundle (including Cinema 4D and other apps) USD$20 per year via Kivuto/OnTheHub
+Student Discount Price: Maxon One bundle (including Cinema 4D and other apps) $90 per year

 We know that ZBrush is quite costly — it’s a professional tool used in the industry and it is priced accordingly.
-The Student pricing is very attractive but expect to pay a high subscription price once you graduate (much like with Adobe software).
-Due to a recent change in ownership of the company that makes ZBrush, the old perpetual license model is (intentionally) being made more expensive.
+The Student pricing is quite reduced but expect to pay a high subscription price once you graduate (much like with Adobe software).
+Due to a recent change in ownership of the company that makes ZBrush, the old perpetual license model has been eliminated.

 Vectorworks